 - Cultivate pipelines of prospective funders, develop and implement stewardship strategies to acquire, renew, maintain, and upgrade donors in all categories

-- Prepare and write proposal letters, concept papers/overviews, general operating support and restricted grant applications, reports, presentations, and other fundraising materials, including preparing project budgets and supporting documents
+- Develop highly competitive proposal letters, concept papers/overviews, general operating support and restricted grant applications, reports, presentations, and other fundraising materials, including preparing project budgets and supporting documents

-- Stay informed about and work collaboratively with program and other internal staff to identify projects for foundation and corporate support; strategize with Interim Director of Development and other leadership staff on application priorities
+- Stay informed about and work collaboratively with program and other internal staff to identify projects for foundation, government, and corporate support; advise staff on funder areas of interest, cultivation, and special requirements in the development and presentation of proposals; strategize with Interim Director of Development and other leadership staff on application priorities

 - Represent Van Alen with external organizations to foster relationships and organizational advancement